jasonumiker-sysdig/example-scenarios/README.md

 This triggers the:
 * `Launch Package Mangagement Process in Container` rule in the `Sysdig Runtime Notable Events` Managed Policy
 * `Launch Suspicious Network Tool in Container` rule in the `Sysdig Runtime Notable Events` Managed Policy
-* `Drift Detection`s as there are new executable(s) added at runtime by the `apt install`.
+* `Drift Detection`s from `Container Drift` as there are new executable(s) added at runtime by the `apt install`.

+#### security-playground-restricted
-This will be blocked by our python app not being run as the root user, and therefore not having access to install packages with apt.
+This will be blocked by our python app not being run as the root user, and therefore not having access to install packages with apt, in security-playground-restricted.

 ### 4. Crypto Mining Example

-Sysdig provides a crypto mining example at https://github.com/sysdiglabs/policy-editor-attack that we run as #4 in example-curls.sh.

-Here we are downloading a bash script with a curl and piping it straight out to bash.
-This script downloads and installs the crypto miner `cgminer`.
+Here we are downloading popular crytpo miner cgminer and running it.

 This will fire several Rules including:
-* `Privileged Shell Spawned Inside Container` rule in the `Sysdig Runtime Notable Events` Managed Policy
+* `Mailicious filenames written` and `Malicilous binary detected` from the `Sysdig Runtime Threat Intelligence` Managed Policy
-* `Code compiler downloaded and launched in container` as we run this via gcc in the script to try to obfucsate
-* `Detect crypto miners using the Stratum protocol`
-* `Drift Detection`
+* `Drift Detection` from `Container Drift`
+* `Detect outbound connections to common miner pool ports` from the `Sysdig Runtime Threat Intelligence` Managed Policy
+* `Cryto Mining Detection` from `Machine Learning`

+NOTE: If you want to actually mine (needed to trigger a couple of the rules above) remove the --dry-run from the command in the curl

+NOTE: This example currently only works with Intel/AMD (not ARM including Apple M1/M2)

+#### security-playground-restricted
 This is the only example that still works with sysdig-playground-restricted as you don't need to be root to download and run the crypto miner.
 It can, however, be blocked by a Sysdig Container Drift Policy set to enforce/prevent the drift.

-NOTE: This example will deliberatly fail to actually mine - we are just triggering the rules looking for mining tools like cgminer being run.

-NOTE: This example currently only works with Intel/AMD (not ARM including Apple M1/M2)

 ### 5. Break out of our container and install crictl on the host/Node